FOSS4GAcademy/GST102FOSS4GLabs/Module 1 Lab/QGIS 2.2/Module 1 Lab.md

 	+ Lines – uses an ordered set of coordinates to define a linear feature.

-	+ o	Polygons – an area feature formed by a connected set of lines.
+	+ Polygons – an area feature formed by a connected set of lines.

 + Raster – a representation of the world as a surface divided into a regular grid of cells.
 Raster models are useful for storing data that varies continuously such as an aerial photograph.